sagar-barapatre/Data-Structures-and-Algorithms/README.md

 ### Contributing

 This project is absolutely accepting pull requests (first-timers welcome!).
 Feel free to report bugs and suggest features by opening a new issue.
-We would always encourage contribution from new developers.
-We hope with your contributions the project ecosystem will evolve much more in the future.
+I would always encourage contribution from new developers.
+I hope with your contributions the project ecosystem will evolve much more in the future.

-For more details please see the [Contributing Guidelines](https://github.com/codeIIEST/Algorithms/blob/master/CONTRIBUTING.md).

-We maintain a curated list of issues under the [issues page](https://github.com/codeIIEST/Algorithms/issues).

 ---------------------------------------------------